-The Clinical Field Supervisor serves as a liaison between Fredonia and the school, and the Clinical Field Supervisor.
-The Supervisor will evaluate the teacher candidate three times for each experience, and is responsible for evaluating the increasingly complex and difficult tasks performed by the teacher candidate.
+The Clinical Field Supervisor serves as a liaison between Fredonia and the school.
+The Supervisor will evaluate the teacher candidate and is responsible for monitoring the increasingly complex and difficult tasks performed by the teacher candidate.
 These tasks are evaluated using performance and observation assessment tools (rubrics) provided by the Office of Field Experiences.